grassroot-software/grassroot_curriculum/archive/CONTRIBUTING-old.md

 	$ git push origin <your branch name here>
 	```
 	**Create a pull request**
 	* Go to your fork on Github after you have pushed up your branch.
 A new button should be visible near the top of the page.
-It will allow you to create a pull request to the original Odin Project repo.
+It will allow you to create a pull request to the original Grassroot Project repo.

 	* Please fill out the pull request template in its entirety.